-New 2021 Honda HR-V hybrid SUV pictures and details
+New 2021 Honda HR-V hybrid crossover pictures and details

-Next-generation Honda HR-V will go on sale later in 2021 with pure-hybrid power only
+Next-generation Honda HR-V crossover will go on sale later in 2021 with hybrid power only

-This is Honda’s all-new HR-V. The third generation of Honda’s small SUV will go on sale later this year and will only be available with the company's 'e:HEV' petrol-electric hybrid drivetrain.
-Prices are expected to start at around £25,000 and prospective buyers can register their interest online now.
+This is Honda’s all-new HR-V: the third generation of the crossover, which goes on sale later this year and will be available exclusively with the company's 'e:HEV' petrol-electric hybrid drivetrain.
+Prices are expected to start at around £25,000 for the Hyundai Kona, Nissan Juke and Toyota Yaris Cross rival.

-The new HR-V will join the Jazz supermini and CR-V SUV in Honda’s range of hybrid-only cars.
-Under the bonnet will be Honda’s ‘e:HEV’ drivetrain technology: a 1.5-litre four-cylinder turbocharged petrol engine that produces 129bhp and 253Nm of torque, paired with two compact electric motors.
+The new HR-V will join the Jazz supermini, CR-V SUV and next-generation Civic hatchback in Honda’s range of hybrid-only cars.
+Under the bonnet is a 1.5-litre four-cylinder turbocharged petrol engine paired with two compact electric motors that combined produce 129bhp and 253Nm of torque.
+Acceleration from 0-62mph will take 10.6 seconds.

-The HR-V will be capable of pure-electric driving for short distances, with the batteries being topped up by the engine or with energy harvested by the regenerative braking system.
+The new HR-V will be capable of pure-electric driving for short distances, with the batteries being topped up by the engine or energy harvested by the regenerative braking system.
 At higher motorway speeds, the HR-V will switch to using the engine.
-Honda so far has not confirmed the electric-only driving range, or the combined output of the hybrid powertrain.

 The second-generation HR-V has been with us for almost eight years now, and with the new hybrid powertrain comes a styling overhaul.
 It isn’t as head-turning as the Honda e city car, but Honda has given the HR-V a simpler design more reminiscent of premium SUVs like the Jaguar F-Pace, Mercedes GLC or Audi Q5.